Skip to Main Content

 Most systematic reviews follow Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.

 A systematic review will usually include a flowchart or diagram, often as an appendix.
 It maps the number of records you find, and your applied inclusion and exclusion criteria, indicating any duplicate records you’ve removed.
+Consider attending one of our Study Skills Live PRISMA sessions.

 You can download a PRISMA flow diagram and simply fill in your numbers.
 Please note that the flow diagrams have recently been updated and expanded by PRISMA.
 There are now four flow diagram options, and they require additional information not included in the previous (2009) version.
 You may, with tutor approval, use the 2009 version if you prefer.